s1r0n/Dr.S/_student_work/2025-9-26-newinsights.md

 teaser:  The course taught me that small, consistent acts of redesign in a household, a team, or a classroom can add up
 ---

-**The course taught me that small, consistent acts of redesign in a household, a team, or a classroom can add up**

 I came into this course thinking mostly in terms of personality and preference.
 If someone liked sports or books, if a family divided chores one way or another, if I chose the military over university, I read those as individual choices inside a neutral world.
 What I learned instead, is